Aguinid Falls is one of the most unique and exciting waterfalls in Cebu, Philippines.

-On level four of Aguinid Falls is where you will find the rock jump and more turquoise rock pools.
+On level four is where you will find the rock jump and more turquoise rock pools.

-Level four is also a great spot to take some photos so you may want to keep your camera at the ready to capture all the action!
+Level four is also a great spot to take some photos so you may want to keep your camera ready to capture all the action!

 We stopped here for around ten minutes or so, marveling at this intriguing set of falls.

-If you look closely in the image below, you’ll see an orange-colored rope on the left-hand side of the falls.
+If you look closely at the image below, you’ll see an orange-colored rope on the left-hand side of the falls.
 Yep, that’s the way up to level six!